build-on-aws/content/posts/llm-falcon-40b-model-deployment-v2/index.md

 ### Mike Chambers

-Mike is a Developer Advocate at AWS based in Meanjin (Brisbane), Australia.
+Mike is a Senior Developer Advocate at AWS based in Meanjin (Brisbane), Australia.
 He has been in the ICT industry for 20 years.
 As a trainer Mike has entertained and educate over a quarter of a million students with his unique style, and has traveled the world teaching and evangelizing cloud, serverless and machine learning.